PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 The garrison complex was in continuous use until 1707 and then reoccupied under the Durrani and Sikh rulers of the 18th and 19th centuries respectively.
 A village grew within the walls and exists day.

-The 19 km drive to the salt mines traversed very rugged terrain, basically along a ridge between two very deep canyons – and on easily the worst road drove so far in Pakistan.
+The 19 km drive to the salt mines traversed very rugged terrain, basically along a ridge between two deep canyons – and on easily the worst road driven so far in Pakistan.
 It took an hour.

 It represents an open book of geology with richly fossiliferous stratified rocks, all excellently exposed due to lack of vegetation.
-The exposure shows tectonic features and a diverse range of floral and faunal fossils including well preserved complete body fossils of invertebrate and vertebrate fauna, their skeletal grains, faunal molds, and castes along with a large variety of ichnofossils.
+The exposure shows tectonic features and a diverse range of floral and faunal fossils including well-preserved complete body fossils of invertebrate and vertebrate fauna, their skeletal grains, faunal moulds, and castes along with a large variety of ichnofossils.

 Hominidae remains have been found.
 Hundreds of edged pebble tools were discovered dated to 500,000 – 125,000 bp).